-I thought it might be interesting to see if I could use coconut flour to make a type of gingerbread.
+I thought it might be interesting to see if I could use coconut flour to make gingerbread.
 Now, I don’t — unfortunately — really like the way coconut flour bakes.
 Never have.
-But my kids do, and my husband is back on GAPS, so…coconut flour it is.
-These muffins are totally GAPS-friendly, and they’re a spicy, interesting flavor.
+But my kids do, and when my husband is on the GAPS diet… coconut flour it is.
+These muffins are GAPS-friendly, and they have a spicy, interesting flavor.
 The kids couldn’t stop eating them.
 Make them and see what you think!

 - ½ tsp. sea salt

 - ¾ tsp. ginger

 - 1 tsp. cinnamon

 - ½ cup raw honey